jecki/DHParser/documentation_src/Overview.rst

 Running the test-suite will, of course, yield a failure for the AST-Test until we fix the issue, which in this case could be done by adding ``"number":
 [collapse]`` to our AST-transformations.
-Since it is sometimes helpful to inspect the CST as well, a match test's name can be marked with an asterix, e.g.
+Since it is sometimes helpful to inspect the CST as well, a match test's name can be marked with an asterisk, e.g.
 ``M1*:  "-3.2E-32"`` to include the CST for this test in the report, too.

 If a parser fails to match, it is sometimes hard to tell which mistake in the